 Decisions about special consideration, when it is or is not appropriate, is for each awarding organisation to make.
-Their decisions might be different for different qualifications and for different subjects.
+Their decisions might be different for different qualifications and for different subjects, depending on their specific policies.

-See also JCQ's quidance on special considerations
+See also JCQ's guidance on special consideration